outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

     - add to solution automation workflows

-      - identify the maximally different functions that fulfill a 'core interaction-interface' function (like 'reduce change types') from existing functions to begin a search for new solutions if existing solution functions produce errors
+      - identify the maximally different functions fulfilling a 'core interaction-interface' function (like 'reduce change types') from existing functions to begin a search for new solutions if existing solution functions produce errors
         - combinations of core interaction functions & interface structures would be likely useful in solving problems
           - examples: 'filter cause structures', 'connect interaction layers', 'sort useful structures'
         - this function type connects core interaction functions with interface structures, similar to interface functions like 'find a structure in a structure', or interim functions like 'organize' or 'predict'
         - the difference in this function type is that these functions are likelier to be useful than other function types like general functions, core interaction functions which must be combined in a structure in order to be useful, or interface functions which are likely to require their own interface query
         - this function type is similar to problem-solving intent functions, interim functions, & interface queries, and may be able to be used as a substitute of some interface queries
+        - generalization:
+          - after generating the set of possible useful interface queries to solve a problem, identify the emergent functions that are the most often required to identify new or temporarily/conditionally useful function interaction levels & their metadata (why theyre useful, what is required for them to be useful, useful variants, etc)

       - find cross-interface structures (like the 'intersection' of 'structures' and 'causes' and 'patterns' of 'variable interactions') that interact with important problem structures that are determining for the success of a solution in various error type conditions
-        - example: for the 'find a prediction function' problem,
+        - example: for the 'find a prediction function' problem:
           - if a function has an error type of 'false similarity' (with different cause), the actual cause is different than the assumed cause allowing selection of that solution, so structures of variable interactions & causes would be useful in filtering out these solutions
           - 'variable interactions' are an important structure for the 'find a prediction function' problem, so applying interface structures to this important structure can identify useful structures for building a robust solution to error types
+          - other important structures include the following, but 'variable interactions' are particularly important, as theyre the highest variation structure that is adjacent to the solution format ('a prediction function') & require fewer non-standard assumptions than function formats (subsets/alternate/component/conditional)
+            - input structures: data points, variable ranges, data types
+            - interim structures: data subsets, function filters/requirements
+            - output structures: subset/alternate/component/conditional functions
           - functions like the following would identify useful structures of variable interactions & other interface structures that would determine success under various error type conditions
             - find multiple alternate functions that follow variable interaction patterns more adjacently than the original line or better align with variable interaction causes
             - apply changes to data set to find adjacent data sets with clear regression lines